The Best Camera Settings for Wildlife Photography

 With manual mode, you will need to experiment with different settings until you find what works best for your style of photography.
 And if that doesn’t work out?
 No worries – just switch back to the aperture or shutter priority.

-- Program mode – the camera chooses both shutter speed and aperture based on light levels and lens using inbuilt technology.
+- Program mode – the automatic camera settings chooses both shutter speed and aperture based on light levels and lens using inbuilt technology.
 Quick and easy to use, just keep an eye on the histogram.
 Sometimes this is the best option on game reserves where animals move between ever-changing light and shade levels.

 Choose between self-timer, single shot, or continuous.
 We prefer the latter, a burst of 10/15/20 images from one click.
 It allows the photographer to choose the best photo or see a series of motion images.
 Often time animals will blink and if you’re going for that portrait, head shot, closed eyes can ruin an otherwise exceptional photo.

-Manual Focus vs AutoFocus
+Manual Focus vs AutoFocus Modes

 With autofocus, the camera determines the sharpest focus using sensors devoted to measuring it.
 In autofocus mode, the photographer doesn’t have to do anything.
 Manual focus is great because the photographer has complete control over where the focal point is.
 Manual focus is often best used in low-light or night photography where autofocus may not work as well.